rikard-sics/contiki-ng/os/net/security/edhoc/Documentation:-EDHOC.md

 ```c
 #define EDHOC_CONF_SH256 CC2538_SH2
 ```
-Additionally other paramets can be definded, every definde parameter with their default values are settingon the `edhoc-config.h` files.
+Additionally other paramets can be defined, every definde parameter with their default values are settingon the `edhoc-config.h` files.
 For example the number of attempts and the timeout can be set by:
 ```c
 #define EDHOC_CONF_ATTEMPTS 3